How to Create a Training Manual

 A great training manual is easy to navigate.
 Someone encountering it for the first time should feel comfortable discovering the information they need, and a returning user should be able to quickly find specific information.

 You can make sure this is the case for your training manual by strategically planning your content.
 Simply put, this means laying out all of your training material and organizing it logically.
+This can be a quick process for short, one-off training content, or it might take some more time if you’re creating a comprehensive guide.

 If you do have a lot of topics to get through, consider grouping them and using headings and sub-sections to create a logical flow and organization within your manual.
 You can then use this structure to make a table of contents in the final version of your manual.